Business Opportunities Summer Session (BOSS)

 What are the program fees?

 Program attendees are required to provide their own transportation to and from the University Park campus.
 While personal vehicles are not permitted (i.e. attendees cannot drive themselves and park their cars on campus), attendees can be dropped off at campus by a parent/guardian, take public transportation, taxi, private bus, or airplane to State College.
-A $50.00 non-refundable registration fee is required after the student has been accepted.
+A $50.00 non-refundable registration fee is required.
 All other program expenses (food, lodging, and BOSS events) are covered.

 An acceptance letter will be mailed to your address once a decision has been made.